Looking for a financial adviser?

 - Divorce – it does happen and a complete reset of goals and strategies would be required.

 - Illness – Did the couple adequately protect their goals?
 If not, what happens to their retirement?

 - Unexpected funds – inheritances and other sources (lotto) can have significant impacts on goals.
 Did the couple make the most of these funds?

-Financial Advice shows the drip down effect of these three areas to you specifically and the positive and negative implications of change on your goals.
-There is constant change in our lives and it is your financial advisers job to stay abreast of these changes and change their advice accordingly.
+Financial advice shows the drip down effect of these three areas to you specifically and the positive and negative implications of change on your goals.
+There is constant change in our lives and it is the job of financial planning firms, and your financial adviser, to stay abreast of these changes and change their advice accordingly.

 If you would like to discuss your situation and your future goals with a financial advisor from Green Associates, please contact us today.